Income Tax Considerations by Investment Accounts

 6 min read Affiliate Disclosure

-How to decide on which investment account to select when investing.
-There are guidelines but it’s important to understand that choosing an investment account is primarily an income tax decision based on your investing horizon.
+How do you decide on which investment account to select when investing?
+There are guidelines, but it’s important to understand that choosing an investment account is primarily an income tax decision based on your investing horizon.

-One you get past the consideration that investing is important, your next effort will be on minimizing your taxes.
+Once you get past the consideration that investing is important, your next effort will be to minimize your taxes.

 While the following questions will often be asked, and the time horizon being one of the most important to start with, the amount of money you keep in the end after taxes usually prevails.